 What made this job of eliminating the Japanese so hard was that they had dug “spider holes” among the roots of the trees.
 Because of this situation, the Americans could not get a good shot at the Japanese.
 Since the stress on the crews was tremendous, the tanks rotated into the pocket one at a time.
 A tank entered the pocket and the next tank waited for the tank that had been relieved to exit the pocket before it would enter.
 This was repeated until all the tanks in the pocket were relieved.

 Emerson’s tank went beyond the perimeter of the area cleared.
 In an attempt to stop the tanks, the Japanese planted disk-shaped land mines.
 The mines had little to no effect on most of the tanks, and they returned to their respective bases safely.

+According to other members of the battalion, the tank went beyond the area that had been deemed safe for tanks.
 Emerson’s tank hit a mine which caused it to throw a track and disabled the tank.
 Pvt.
 Robert Young, Pvt.
 Vernor Deck, Pvt.
-Sydney Rattner and Emerson were trapped inside the tank, and several attempts to rescue the crew failed.
+Sidney Rattner and Emerson were trapped inside the tank, and several attempts to rescue the crew failed.
 The next morning the tank was still sitting where it hit the mine.

 There are two stories as to what happened next.
 In the first story, the crew members, realizing that the tank could not be moved, attempted to evacuate the tank.
 As they were climbing out of the tank, the Japanese threw grenades into the tank-killing them.
 The second story is that even though their tank was disabled, the crew members refused to surrender.
 The Japanese decided to use the tank as a bunker and began digging the earth out from underneath it.
 As they dug, the Japanese began filling the tank with dirt by pouring it into the openings in the tank as they dug the dirt out from under the tank.
 The four tank crew members suffocated in the tank.